-The following courses are required for students enrolled in the Home and School Visitor Certificate program and those students are granted enrollment priority.
+Although open to all social workers with an interest in school-based social work, the following courses are required for students enrolled in the Home and School Visitor Certificate program who are granted enrollment priority.
 Courses offer CEUs and Act 48 credit (NOTE: Act 48 credits may be applied only to an existing PDE certification but not to courses taken in the pursuit of the HSV Certificate).
 See the Home and School Visitor homepage for complete list of academic requirements and other details of Bryn Mawr's HSV program.

 English Language Learners: The Role of the School Social Worker